What is Vinyl Fence?

 Vinyl picket fence is constructed in one of two ways.
 Traditional or routed picket.
 Routed picket is also known as “Good Neighbor” fence.

 Traditional picket fence is built similar to wood picket fence.
 With each picket fastened to one side of the rail.
 As a result, leaving a good side and bad side.
 The good side is the side with the pickets.
-The bad side is the side with the rails or stringers.

 There are different width pickets for each style.
 Wide pickets are usually 3″ wide x 1/2″ thick.
 Resembling the dimensions of a wood picket.